rapmd73/Companion/README.md

 be liable for any damages, including but not limited to, direct, indirect, incidental, or consequential damages, arising from the use or inability to use this software.
 Use at your own risk.

+## Important update

+Companion now supports [Together.AI](https://www.together.ai/).
+It is very compatible with OpenAI, and provides a wide range of models.
+It does require an API key (provided by them).
+Subsequently, the Companion.tokens file has had a major rewrite and now it in JSON format.

 ## Companion

 This is the actual discord bot.
 This section will go through the installation and setup process.